Your cart is empty.

 All winemaking decisions at Jordan, even the selection of barrels to be employed, are made by taste.
 If noted barrel producers change in quality or fundamental style, they may be removed from or added to the Jordan wine-aging program depending on what those changes contribute to the wine.
 Jordan aims for higher quality in all that we do every year, and we expect the same from our suppliers.
 The result is an artful mix of ultra-premium oak styles and toast nuances that contribute to the structure and balance of our Burgundian style Chardonnay and Bordeaux blend Cabernet Sauvignon.

-More than a dozen coopers, offering the finest barrels with various toasting and tightness of oak grain, contribute to the slow-aging of our two wines.
-The blend of oaks changes year to year and no formulas are employed, but a sharp focus is placed on using a judicious amount of new oak, typically less than 40%, to retain the wine’s natural elegance and balance.
+About a half-dozen coopers contribute to the slow-aging of our two wines.
+Only the highest quality barrels with tight oak grains and various toast levels are used.
+The blend of new vs. used oak changes year to year and no formulas are employed, but a sharp focus is placed on using a judicious amount of new oak, typically less than 40%, to retain the wine’s natural elegance and balance.

 French oak, harvested from France’s famed Vosges and Tronçias forests, is used exclusively for Jordan Russian River Valley Chardonnay.
 Though Jordan Cabernet Sauvignon was conceived under the philosophy of aging in 50% American and 50% French oak, our winemaker has increased the amount of French oak in recent vintages, thanks to the quality of fruit tannins in the wine—a direct result of our fruit sourcing changes.
+With the 2015 vintage, both Jordan wines are aged exclusively in French oak.
 Paying a premium price for subtle oak nuances is expressly our intention at Jordan, where our winemaker strives to achieve a consistent, pitch-perfect balance between fruit, tannin and acidity in our wines each vintage.

 The same meticulous care that is taken in our vineyards and winery in Sonoma County extends to Europe when it comes to selecting natural cork closures for every bottle of Jordan.